 Refinement & Improvement: We will see whether developing new features or combining / blending our models in some way can lead to improved performance.

-Anticipated Conclusions/Hypothesis: We except that customer level data could generate more accurate financial forecasts.
+Anticipated Conclusions/Hypothesis: We expect that customer level data could generate more accurate financial forecasts.
 Our approach will allow us to test this on real unseen data.
 Whether the improvements will be enough to justify a much more complicated model is uncertain.
 We also have several other secondary hypotheses about our problem at this stage.
 We expect K-means clustering method will not be able to segment customers into meaningful groups with distinctive quality.
 We expect large seasonal patterns: turnover and gross margin follow a weekly cycle in which it rises on the weekends and dips on Monday; and sports/racing betting varies a lot in line with big calendar events.
 Betting frequency, win-loss ratio and total turnover of previous month are the most significant features to predict same metrics of next months.
 Probabilistic models might be very difficult to implement in our case because many of their assumptions (e.g. homogenous customers) don’t seem to be true given what we have observed in the data.

 What business decisions will be impacted / what are some benefits: By developing an enhanced financial forecasting model, TABTouch can gain a more accurate assessment of their budget allocation for marketing, technology upgrades, and customer retention initiatives.
 This improved understanding of customer segments and their impact on future value will enable TABTouch to plan their marketing and customer retention activities more effectively.
 For instance, with a 10% increase in forecasting accuracy, TABTouch can allocate an additional $500,000 to targeted marketing campaigns, allocate $200,000 towards technological advancements, and invest $300,000 in customer retention programs.
 These strategic investments driven by a comprehensive financial forecasting model will position TABTouch for increased revenue growth and improved customer loyalty.